Easy Fix for Cracked Plaster Walls (and Ceilings) An Illustrated, Step-by-Step Guide to the Best Way to Re-attach Loose

 During the 1930s wood lath gave way to metal lath and finally to plasterboard or "rock lath" which was used until the 1950s post-war housing boom when an entirely new wall system, gypsum drywall, replaced wet plaster walls in most localities.
 This is the wall system still in use in contemporary construction.

 Wood lath (or split lath) is just thin (1-1/2" x 1/4") strips of wood, usually pine, nailed horizontally over the wall studs about 1/4" apart.
 This gap allowed wet plaster to be pushed into the spaces between the lath strips where it slumps down on the inside of the lath.

-When cured, the slumps form plaster "keys" that act a mechanical bond, tying the plaster to the wall framework.
-Since plaster does not actually stick to wood, these keys are the only connection between the wood-framed wall and its coating of plaster.
+When cured, the slumps form plaster "keys" that act as a mechanical bond, tying the plaster to the wall framework.
+Since plaster does not stick to wood, these keys are the only connection between the wood-framed wall and its coating of plaster.

 Once cured, wet plaster is a tough, durable, rigid material that, if left undisturbed, will last nearly forever.
 Unfortunately, things can happen to disturb plaster.
 The most common are settling and water.

 When houses settle (and all houses do settle to some extent), the wood framework of the wall shifts, and if it shifts enough it can break off the keys holding the plaster to the wall.

 Water can have a similar effect.
 Wood lath naturally swells when exposed to water.
 Seasonal changes in humidity are unlikely to be a problem but if the wall gets really wet, as from a leak, the wood may swell enough to break the keys.